Pesticide Quick FAQs

-Integrated Pest Management (IPM) is an environmentally sensitive approach to pest control that relies on identification of the pest, understanding of what the pest needs to survive and reproduce, as well as the various methods of controlling the pest (biological, mechanical or chemical) with emphasis on using the least-toxic methods first.
+Integrated Pest Management (IPM) is an environmentally sensitive approach to pest control that relies on identification of the pest, understanding of what the pest needs to survive and reproduce, as well as the various methods of controlling the pest (biological, mechanical, or chemical) with emphasis on using the least-toxic methods first.
 The fact sheets we linked from our website emphasize an IPM approach to managing pests in your local area.
-If you need to select a pesticide, consider the Directory of Least-Toxic Methods from the Bio-Integral Resource Center or read about how Signal Words can be used as indicators of product toxicity.
+If you need to select a pesticide, consider the Directory of Least-Toxic Pest Control Products from the Bio-Integral Resource Center or read about how Signal Words can be used as indicators of product toxicity.

 If your pet is unconscious, bleeding, having difficulty breathing, or having seizures (shaking, stumbling), consider taking your pet immediately to a veterinarian for emergency medical care.
 For other situations, contact a veterinarian or NPIC for assistance.
 We can help by assessing your unique situation and providing information to help you decide on the best course of action.
 After business hours, consider contacting the National Animal Poison Control Center at 1-888-426-4435; there may be a fee for their services.